 Collaboration is a critical part of this position.
 This individual will collaborate with colleagues across the AGD, particularly the Director of Meetings.

-- Research adult education trends, demographics and new market opportunities to support the AGD strategic plan.
+- Research adult education trends, demographics, and new market opportunities to support the AGD strategic plan.
 Ensure that the activities also facilitate the implementation of the strategic plan and on track with projects/concepts based on the market research.

-- Make recommendations to improve operational efficiencies.
+- Continuously improve operational efficiencies.

 - Direct and lead councils strategically and effectively to ensure meeting productivity.